FAQ

 Metadata provides information about each asset (resource) on Dataverse.
 This includes the asset’s title, authors list, contact information, description, keywords, and digital object identifier.
 The metadata is used to create a reference for the asset that can be cited in research articles and other resources.

-What is a digital object identifier?
+What is a digital object identifier (DOI)?

 Does Dataverse have any associated costs?